Understand the money-side of a new website. How costs are determined and how budget gets out of control.

 Unfortunately, there is no standard answer.
 Cybervise works mainly with businesses that have live websites.
 We hear the horror stories and disappointment post website investment.
 The amount you spend on a website does not determine success.
 I have clients that spent $60,000 on their website and ended up very unhappy.
 But I also have clients that spent $1000 on their website and feel like they wasted their money.

 If you have a specific developer or designer you want to work with, whatever they quote you is what you will spend.
-I would be suspicious of websites that cost less then $1000 in 2019.
+I would be suspicious of websites that cost less than $1000 in 2020.
 I know how much time and attention we put into our projects.
 It would be difficult to produce a quality website for that price .
 If you are only paying $1000, expect a lot of your new site to be templates or non-custom.

 Review the proposals you receive from potential developers.
 Pay close attention to the deliverables or what you get at the end of the project.
 Make sure you are comparing the same amount of work.
 Get several proposals and get them in writing.

 Items to Include in your next Website Project.

 These items are now basics in a new website design.
 They are now best practices and should be part of your project.

 - Mobile Compatibility – All websites need this.
 Google requires it.
 This is a best practice and an automatic feature of every website project.

 - Content Management System – Or the ability to maintain your own website.
 There are so many low cost options to go with.
 For example WordPress or Drupal.
 I can’t imagine building a site without a CMS at this point.